Accelerator to Composable Storefront: A Practical Migration Guide

 Step 6: Migrate CMS content.
 Remap content slots and components from Accelerator to Composable Storefront mappings.

 Step 10: Cut over.
 Redirect traffic.
 Monitor closely for 2 weeks.
-Keep Accelerator as rollback.
+Keep Accelerator as a rollback option.

 What Are Realistic Timelines?